robot-perception-group/rl_multi_rotor_landing/README.md

 catkin_make
 source other_files/setup.bash
 ```
+In any other terminal window in which you wish to run any function related to this workspace, run the above source command first.
-Then, launch the simulation environment by running
+You can launch the simulation environment by running

 ```
 cd ~/rl_multi_rotor_landing/rl_multi_rotor_landing_sim